-Hazardous waste - For the purposes of this chapter, means any material that is subject to the Hazardous Waste Manifest Requirements of the U.S. Environmental Protection Agency specified in 40 CFR Part 262.
+Hazardous waste - Any material that is subject to the Hazardous Waste Manifest Requirements of the U.S. Environmental Protection Agency specified in 40 CFR Part 262.

 Intermediate bulk container (IBC) - A rigid or flexible portable packaging, other than a cylinder or portable tank, which is designed for mechanical handling.
 Standards for IBCs manufactured in the United States are set forth in subparts N and O §178.